joley-gh/vtk-rs/README.md

 | Ubuntu 22 & 24 | `apt install libvtk9.1 libvtk9-dev` |
 | Macos 13 & 14 | `brew install vtk` |

+**Note**: For macOS ARM users of this fork, ensure you're using the Homebrew installation as the build system expects ARM-specific paths and configurations.

 ## Building
 `vtk-rs` will try to determine the path for `vtk` automatically.

+### macOS ARM Build Process
+This fork includes a custom `build.rs` that handles ARM-specific configuration:
+1. Run `./vtk-rs/generate_headers.sh` to generate CXX bridge headers (uses macOS-compatible sed)
+2. Build with `cargo build` - the custom build.rs handles VTK library detection

+### Build Environment Flags
 It is possible to control the compilation process via environment flags.
 | Flag | Effect |
 | --- | --- |